Hoshitango Imachi: Professional wrestling career

-Salomón is currently a professional wrestler for the Japanese company DDT Pro-Wrestling (DDT), debuting on December 29, 2006, under his shikona Hoshitango, and has also wrestled for All Japan Pro Wrestling, Ice Ribbon and Wrestle-1.
+Salomón is currently a professional wrestler for the Japanese company DDT Pro-Wrestling (DDT), debuting on 29 December 2006, under his shikona Hoshitango, and has also wrestled for All Japan Pro Wrestling, Ice Ribbon and Wrestle-1.
 As a finishing maneuver, Hoshitango uses the Argentine backbreaker and chokeslam.
 Due to his age and outside activities, he is a semi-regular performer.

-He won his first professional wrestling championship on June 3, 2007, when he briefly held the Ironman Heavymetalweight Championship.
-He had another brief reign on August 5.
-On January 24, 2009, he defeated Sanshiro Takagi to win the DDT Extreme Championship.
-After a successful title defence against Poison Sawada Julie in March, he lost the title to Danshoku Dino in a three-way match that also included Masa Takanashi on May 31.
+He won his first professional wrestling championship on 3 June 2007, when he briefly held the Ironman Heavymetalweight Championship.
+He had another brief reign on 5 August.
+On 24 January 2009, he defeated Sanshiro Takagi to win the DDT Extreme Championship.
+After a successful title defence against Poison Sawada Julie in March, he lost the title to Danshoku Dino in a three-way match that also included Masa Takanashi on 31 May.
 In 2010, Hoshitango was involved in a storyline to celebrate the 30th anniversary of Gundam.
 Yago Aznable (dressed in Char Aznable cosplay) and Abnormal debuted for DDT in early 2010 and proved themselves to be an annoyance to DDT owner Sanshiro Takagi.
-Known as the Yagō Kōkoku-gun (ヤゴウ公国軍), Abnormal was kicked out of the group and replaced with DJ Nira and joined by Ace Pilot X. On June 13, Hoshitango joined the group, debuting as Mobile Armour Hoshitango, dressed in Big Zam cosplay.
+Known as the Yagō Kōkoku-gun (ヤゴウ公国軍), Abnormal was kicked out of the group and replaced with DJ Nira and joined by Ace Pilot X. On 13 June, Hoshitango joined the group, debuting as Mobile Armour Hoshitango, dressed in Big Zam cosplay.
 The storyline came to a close at Ryōgoku Peter Pan 2010 when Yagō Kōkoku-gun lost a no disqualification Captain's Fall six-man tag team match.